 Mellimelli and his retinue left Washington in May 1806 and traveled up the east coast to Baltimore, Philadelphia, New York City, and Boston, raising many eyebrows along the way.15 The ambassador sailed home from Boston in September.16

 When Jefferson received "an uncommonly friendly letter from the Bey," dated February 27, 1807,17 he concluded that the ambassador's report had been accepted favorably in Tunis.18

 While Mellimelli's visit did pique cross-cultural curiosity and avert the immediate threat of war with Tunis, cultural differences would continue to intrude upon the relationship between the United States and the Barbary world.

-- 15. See James Madison to James Leander Cathcart, May 19, 1806, The James Madison Papers, Library of Congress.
+15. For Mellimelli's "tour to the Northward," see James Madison to James Leander Cathcart, May 19, 1806, The James Madison Papers, Library of Congress.
 Author's copy available online.
-Transcription available at Founders Online.
+A transcription of Madison's credential for Cathcart is available at Founders Online.